 Jets: Lets look at the jets first.
 Lets face it the only real reason to buy a jacuzzi or hot tub are the jets.
 They are just fundamental.
 Without them what we’ve got is a hot bath!
 Well that’s nice too, but not quite as exciting or therapeutic as a full on spa experience.

-This Lifesmart hot tub is fitted with twelve jets that can be adjusted for power and direction.
+This Lifesmart hot tub is fitted with thirteen jets that can be adjusted for power and direction.
 Individual jets can be turned fully off, in which case the remaining jets become even more powerful.
 The comfort valves allow mixing warm air and water to your desired taste.
 They do produce a powerful.velocity if required.

 Controls: Easy to understand controls, nothing complicated here.
 So no need to take a crash course in computer science to run your hot tub.
 The main control panel is made by the Balboa Water Group, whilst maybe not a household name, they are recognised as best manufacturer of hot tub controllers in the world.
 The panel is an elegant blister button digital design, situated within easy reach of everyone in the hot tub.
 It runs the jets, lighting and temperature.